brickcap/restyskeleton/README.md

 restyskeleton -d sacrifice -p 3000 -s 4000 -n nginx

 ```
-The command above will create an application in the sacrifice directory,running on ports 3000 and 4000.
+The command above will manifest an application in the sacrifice directory,respirating on ports 3000 and 4000.
-If everything is successful you should see the following output on the terminal
+If everything is successful your screen will turn blood red and the following words shall inscribe on it

 ```
 [ALERT] Your app is running on http://localhost:3000